 Procedure during the initial phase

 - Before students can start their degree project the international coordinator of the programme (for master's students) or the programme planner (for MSc Engineering students) must check their eligibility.
-This is to be indicated on the form Enrolment form–degree project.
+This is done by submitting the online Form for degree projects.

-- Subsequent to that, students must write a document that defines the goals of the degree project.
+- Normally, the students must write a document that defines the goals of the degree project.
 The document must be approved by all supervisors and the examiner.
-In addition, the examiner must check whether the student has the necessary prior knowledge.
-This too is to be documented on the registration form.
+In addition, the examiner must check whether the student has the necessary prior knowledge in the area.
+This will be documented in the online Form for degree projects.

 - If the degree project is to be conducted abroad a cooperation agreement must be filled in.
 Otherwise the insurance will not be valid.
-More information can be found here.
+More information can be found under "Health care and Insurance".